 MATH 264: Analytic Geometry and Calculus III

 COMM 170: Public Speaking

 ECON 200 or 201: Principles of Macroeconomics or Principles of Microeconomics

 HIST 104 or HIST 105: US History pre- or post-1877

 MATH 365: Ordinary Differential Equations

-Note: PSYC 166 - General Psychology is required for Engineering Management.
+PSYC 166: General Psychology is required for Engineering Management.